How MDM software can help in SOC-2 compliance

 • Containerization: The MDM solution preserves privacy by creating a "container" on a device where all corporate data and apps are stored.
 This container can then be secured with a passcode or biometric authentication, and the data can be encrypted to prevent unauthorized access.

-The MDM solution can also control access to the container, only allowing approved apps and users to access the corporate data.
+The MDM policy can be deployed in a way to control access to the container, only allowing approved apps and users to access the corporate data.
 This way, personal data remains separate and private, while corporate data is managed and secured as per company policies.